lorrli274/next/courses/original/Java Fundamentals/Lessons/Intro/2 About Java.md

 ### Encapsulation

 Encapsulation is the concept that keeps data and methods that manipulate that data enclosed within an object.
 Encapsulation can be thought of as taking an object and encapsulating it within a class.
-Let's say that you look out your window and see a vehicle.
+Let's say that you look out your window and see a car.
 You can encapsulate this car  into the `class` `Vehicle` , which can be instantiated at various points in your program's runtime.
 This helps classes enforce access restrictions to an object's data and methods within a program.
 Encapsulation can hide data and methods from other areas of the program, this is done using the `private` and `public` keywords, which you will learn about later.
 Encapsulation also helps code reuse, code readability, and organized and clean code.

 ### Inheritance